 Oregon currently has a growth rate of 0.89%, which ranks 22nd in the country.
 Oregon's 2013 population was estimated to have grown to over 4 million, making Oregon the 27th most populous state in the country.

 To establish the Oregon population in 2018, it's important to first look at the numbers from the last official US Census which was carried out in 2010.
 At that stage, it was confirmed that the Beaver State was home to 3,831,074 residents.
 That’s a sizable 12% rise in the numbers declared ten years earlier.

-The far north western state of Oregon is the 9th largest in the whole of the US in terms of land area, but it has a relatively sparsely spread population by comparison.
-Geography plays a huge part – mountain ranges and vast forest areas are just two of the geographical features that have an impact on population density in Oregon.
+The northwestern state of Oregon is the 9th largest in the US in terms of land area, but it has a sparsely spread population by comparison.
+Geography plays a huge part -- mountain ranges and vast forest areas are just two of the geographical features that have an impact on population density in Oregon.

-According to the 2010 Census, the racial composition of Oregon was as follows:
+According to the most recent ACS, the racial composition of Oregon was:

 The largest ancestry groups in Oregon include: German (22.5%), English (14.0%), Irish (13.2%), Scandinavian (8.4%), American (5.0%), French (3.9%), Italian (3.7%) and Scottish (3.6%).
 Portland is Oregon's most diverse area, while there are high concentrations of Mexican-Americans in Jefferson and Malheur counties.